datateknik-lth/datateknik-lth/EDAF15-agloimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 **strace**
 > Prints to a file or to `stderr` each system call a process makes, with
-> arguments and return value, as well as signals it receives
+> arguments and return value, as well as signals it receives.

 C
 =